akashsharma-2002/Wound_detox/README.md

 run the file woound_vv.ipynb and run every shell and make sure to change the hardware requirement to TPU from CPU.

+## 5: License

+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.